regilynFeliciano/pi-dev-day/README.md

 ### Choose Your Own Adventure!

-Implement a layout that tickles your fancy!
+* Implement a layout that tickles your fancy!
 Make a branch for your feature so that it can be easily merged.
-If you are stuck on what to do, here are some curated ideas :)

 * Write an integration with the devlights client that changes the light in your pod when a PR you contributed to gets approved, merged, and/or closed.

-* Create a PR feedback feature that displays an alert for you to re-check a PR when a `PushEvent` happens after you have `Requested Changes` on a PR.
+* Create a PR feedback feature that displays an alert for you to re-check a PR when a `PushEvent` happens after you have **requested changes** on a PR.

-**The one(s) who contributes the best feature branch will win a [Circuit Playground Express](https://www.adafruit.com/product/3333)!
-Layouts will be judged by relevance, creativity, and completeness.** s
+**Whoever contributes the best Pi feature(s) will win a [Circuit Playground Express](https://www.adafruit.com/product/3333)!
+Submissions will be judged by creativity, completeness, relevance, and overall awesomeness!**

 ### Fin

 If you Spring chickens are becoming Micronaut fans, there is a [Micronaut-Spring](https://github.com/Micronaut-projects/Micronaut-spring) project worth checking out that can be used to: